 Are you looking for a way to say those words, “I love you”?
 Retailers are hoping you say the words, “I do,”

 or “I spend, therefore I am. ” Love may be timeless but the way Americans show their love has reached the height of decadence with consumers buying love on credit.
-Not everyone is buying into the Valentine theme, and as we discovered when someone asked us to promote their anti-Valentine’s party at a hotel in Huntington Beach, Calif. to celebrate NOT being in love in 2012.
+Not everyone is buying into the Valentine theme, and as we discovered when someone asked us to promote their anti-Valentine’s party at a hotel in Huntington Beach, Calif. to celebrate NOT being in love.

 Credit card issuer Visa Inc. last week found consumers surveyed expected to spend 3% less this year than they did last year: an average of $117, down from $121 last year.
 U.S. consumers added $33.1 billion in debt to their finances in December – of which nearly 60% or $20 billion was credit card debt.
 That means more money is tied up in debt right now as people try to pull back on spending.

-The more optimistic National Retail Federation predicts Americans will spend more to say “I love you” in 2012.
+The more optimistic National Retail Federation predicts Americans will spend more to say “I love you”.
 The research firm says (based on a recent survey) that Americans will spend $126 on average ($17.6 billion total) for an 8.5% increase from last year’s expenditures.